 You'll gain confidence and improve your study, practical and theoretical skills that'll ensure that you stand out to employers.

 The unique feature of this course is that not only will you learn about the theory of subjects, but you'll also have the opportunity to apply this knowledge in the Legal Drafting and Advocacy modules.
 You will prepare court documents such as skeleton arguments setting out your case and then practise these skills during mock hearings and advocate your case.
-These modules are taught by a qualified solicitor with over 20 years of court litigation practise.

 On completing your LLB extended degree, you'll have the option to move into a career in law or into a whole array of related fields such as the civil service, local government, research, teaching, politics and public services.
 A reputable degree will also open many other doors into graduate employment in other fields.